pollinations/pollinations/app/src/assets/text/landingLeft.md

 ##### Pollinations is a platform for AI generative media.
-##### We want to facilitate the creation and translation of multiple forms of human expressions
+##### We want to facilitate the creation and translation of multiple forms of human expressions.